Immune Reconstitution: The Rebound Effect of Tysabri

 Why I had to stop Tysabri for a few months

-So if you have been following me you know I stopped Tysabri when I was in Colorado because I was experiencing a few symptoms that were not ordinary for me that were similar to the early symptoms of PML (Progressive Multifocal Leukoencephalopathy) a rare and sometimes fatal brain infection that Tysabri can cause in patients who are JC positive like myself.
-I asked for MRIs and an LP to check but none of my doctors shared my concern, which is why I moved back to California; my neurologist here is extra careful and can you really be too careful when you are ensuring that you are not dying?
+So if you have been following me, you know I stopped Tysabri when I was in Colorado because I was experiencing a few symptoms that were not ordinary for me that were similar to the early symptoms of PML (Progressive Multifocal Leukoencephalopathy).
+PML is a rare and sometimes fatal brain infection that Tysabri can cause in patients who are JC positive like myself.
+I asked for MRIs and a lumbar puncture to check, but none of my doctors shared my concern, which is why I moved back to California.
+My neurologist here is extra careful, and can you really be too careful when you are ensuring that you are not dying?
 I’m not.
-No PML but because I was off of Tysabri for a little over three months I started to fall apart.
+No PML, but because I was off of Tysabri for a little over three months, I started to fall apart.

 Solu Medrol, Solu Cortef, IVIG, and still nothing.
-I am trying to be patient but it’s getting really difficult.
-I had an LP (lumbar puncture) and a couple MRIs.
-Everything looks normal on my LP and my MRI is lit up with some new lesions (which I expected- all of which explain my symptoms; huge lesion in the cerebellum which explains my dizziness.
+I am trying to be patient, but it’s getting really difficult.
+I had an LP (lumbar puncture) and a couple of MRIs.
+Everything looks normal on my LP and my MRI is lit up with some new lesions (which I expected), all of which explain my symptoms.
+A huge lesion in the cerebellum explains my dizziness.

 Have you experienced the rebound effect of Tysabri?